flagxor/poem/README.md

 # Poem Forth

-A Forth interpreter implemented in C and a little ASM.
+A Forth interpreter implemented in C.